KEY-PI Q1 2026 Earnings Call Summary | Stock Taper

 • Net Interest Margin (NIM): Expanded to 2.87%, with expectations to exceed 3% by year-end.

-• Commercial Loan Growth: Increased by $3.3 billion (4% sequentially), driven by broad-based demand across industries.
+• Commercial Loan Growth: Increased by $3.3 billion (4% sequentially), with strong performance across various industries.

-• Asset Quality: Net charge-off ratio at 38 basis points; nonperforming assets increased slightly but remain below historical levels.
+• Asset Quality: Net charge-off ratio at 38 basis points; nonperforming assets increased by $65 million but remain below historical levels.

 2. Strategic Updates and Business Highlights

-• Investment in Technology: Approximately $1 billion allocated for technology improvements, including AI applications to enhance client experiences and operational efficiency.
+• Investment in Technology: Approximately $1 billion allocated for technology improvements, including AI applications to enhance client experiences and operational efficiencies.

 3. Forward Guidance and Outlook